 This half term, we will be exploring our wonderful woodlands and all that they have to offer.
 This includes finding out about the animals that make their homes in our woodlands and the habitats that they need to survive.
 We will learn about simple food chains and how animals rely on each other to survive.
-In Science, we will learn to identify and name different trees that are native to our woodlands and we will use lines of different shapes and thicknesses to sketch them.
+We will also learn to identify and name different trees that are native to our woodlands.
 In Art, we will explore the artwork of Andy Goldsworthy and use his ideas to create our own natural woodland sculptures.
-Once we have found out lots of information about our woodlands, we will use this knowledge to create our own PowerPoint presentation.
-We will learn key skills such as adding text boxes, inserting new slides and copying & pasting images.
-We will then present these in class.

-In the final week of half term (date to be confirmed), you will be invited in to share the children's fantastic learning.
-They will present their PowerPoint presentations to you, as well as share their artwork and other learning.
+In the final week of half term, on Wednesday 3rd April, you will be invited to join us at the Hawley Community Gatden to the children's fantastic learning.
+They will talk to you about their learning, as well as share experiences of planting, digging and naming trees.
 We hope that you will join us.

 How can natural objects be used to create scupltures?